 Public transportation, whether they are private or public have large fleets that certainly require fleet management.

 In many cases, utility companies manage an extensive array of equipment – including motor vehicles.
-Considering the nature of the work of utilities, compliance, and monitoring are essential to ensure the maintenance costs are kept low.
+Considering the nature of the work of utilities, compliance, and real-time monitoring are essential to ensure the maintenance costs are kept low.